tea2code/make-it-hit/README.md

 #### Elements:
 - border -- The width of the border.
 Integer.
 Required.
 - height -- The height of the map.
 Integer.
 Required.
 - objects -- List of objects.
-Currently only rectangles are supported.
 See below.
 Required.
 - player -- The player.
 See below.
 Required.
 - targets -- List of targets.
 See below.
 Required.
 - width -- The width of the map.
 Integer.
 Required.